rpax/MASSIS/_tutorials/04-bigger-environment-and-multiple-agents.md

 And, what if we set a box with the entry `IS_DYNAMIC = true` ?

 ![](http://i.imgur.com/1nLgQ66.gif)
 The visualization treats the element in a different way, because it is marked as dynamic.
-Also, the pathfinder does not include this element in the pathfinding process, and the responsability for not _bumbing into things_ is taken by other method, with [steering behaviors](http://www.red3d.com/cwr/steer/), that are explained in [the future][tobedone]{{< tooltipurl url="#" linktext="another tutorial" tooltiptext="Not written yet :(" >}}.
+Also, the pathfinder does not include this element in the pathfinding process, and the responsability for not _bumbing into things_ is taken by other method, with [steering behaviors](http://www.red3d.com/cwr/steer/), that will be explained in [the future][tobedone]{{< tooltipurl url="#" linktext="another tutorial" tooltiptext="Not written yet :(" >}}.

 # What to do next?